adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 <!-- Constitutions matter, but do they protect speech on private platforms?  -->

-Like any activist industry, the censorship industry attracts funding for tackling some ideologically identified problem, and then invest that generating research-propaganda demonstrating the importance of that issue.
-The result is a whole institional ecosystem co-evolving with some self-justifying ideology.
+Like any activist industry, the censorship industry attracts funding for tackling some ideologically identified problem, and then invests that to generate research-propaganda about how important that issue is.
+The result is a whole institutional ecosystem co-evolving with some self-justifying ideology.
-In this case that ideology is about connecting the public to trusted source of information and protecting it from harmful ideas.
+In this case, that ideology is about connecting the public to trusted sources of information and protecting it from harmful ideas.

-The hacks of the industry aren't obliged to pay attention to the refutations of this ideology that had been known since the Englightenment.
-They are, however, obliged to follow the law and every country has a constitutional order underpinning it's own laws.
-In the United States, a centrepiece of that order is the first Amendment, which says:
+The hacks of the industry aren't obliged to pay attention to the refutations of this ideology that have been known since the Enlightenment.
+They are, however, obliged to follow the law, and every country has a constitutional order underpinning its own laws.
+In the United States, a centrepiece of that order is the First Amendment, which says:

 > Congress shall make no law respecting an establishment of religion, or
 > prohibiting the free exercise thereof; or abridging the freedom of speech, or